isam-ahmed0/sickoloader-for-bepinex/README.md

 ## Features

-### You can use it with other BepInEx based Mod menus/plugins
+### You can use it with other BepInEx based Mods, menus, plugins and others like hydra
 ### No crash

 ## Setup